Mani Xenier Bunnag: Third and final marriage

 Later, Mom Mani returned to stay in England to visit her mother and son who were studying there.
 She worked as the head of the Thai language broadcasting department for BBC Radio for about a year before returning to Thailand.
-In 1960, she remarried to Major General Dr. Pacha Siriworasarn and lived together for 23 years.
-They had two adopted children, Panupol and Paninee Siriworasarn, who were Mom Rajawongse Arommanee's children born to her first husband until Dr. Pacha's death in 1983.
+In 1960, she remarried to Major General Dr. Pacha Sirivarasan and lived together for 23 years.
+They had two adopted children, Phanuphon and Phanini Sirivarasan, who were Mom Rajawongse Onmani's children born to her first husband until Dr. Pacha's death in 1983.